Improving Interpersonal Effectiveness at Work

 Myers-Briggs Type Indicator, DiSC, Hogan, HEXACO.
 I’ve taken so many leadership and team development assessments, but within weeks of having the outcomes explained to me I never seem to remember how I can use the results.
 Then, last summer, I learned about the SOCIAL STYLE behavioral model.
-It related to the work I did on my dissertation and was so easy to immediately apply that I used it in my Communication for Entrepreneurs course in the spring and the Executive Education course I taught this summer.
+It related to the work I did on my dissertation and was so easy to immediately apply that I used it in my Communication for Entrepreneurs and Leadership Communication Executive Education courses at Cornell University.

 The SOCIAL STYLE assessment measures people’s observable, verbal and non-verbal, behaviors.
 Research behind the model suggests people are one of four styles, and people within each style has their own preferred way of acting, thinking, and making decisions.
 You can use the model and the following four steps to improve your interpersonal effectiveness.